muldjord/leddy/docs/THEMES.md

 ### theme.xml
 This XML file is *required* for your theme to work.
 It basically defines everything about your theme and thereby what will be shown on the LED matrix when Leddy is running.

-NOTE!
-Leddy is currently under heavy development and new features are added almost daily.
-Some features might not yet have been documented.
-For that reason the `themes/default/theme.xml` file might contain scenes or attributes that are not documented here.
-Rest assured they will be.
-But in the meantime feel free to play around with any undocumented features you find in there.
-Quite often they are self-explanatory.

 Example `theme.xml`:
 ```
 <?xml version="1.0" encoding="UTF-8"?>